A tropical proof of the Brill-Noether Theorem: Introduction

 \begin{conj} Let $X$ be a smooth projective curve of genus $g$ over a discretely valued field, for which the special fiber of a strongly semistable regular model has dual graph $\Gamma$.
 Then every divisor of degree $d$ and rank $r$ on $\Gamma$ lifts to a divisor of degree $d$ and rank $r$ on $X$.
 Furthermore, if $\rho$ is zero, then this lift is unique. \end{conj}

 \begin{rem} Important refinements of the Brill-Noether Theorem include Gieseker's proof of the Petri Theorem, which implies that $W^r_d(X)$ is smooth away from $W^{r+1}_d(X)$, for a general curve.
 Fulton and Lazarsfeld then applied a general connectedness theorem to prove that $W^r_d(X)$ is irreducible \cite{FultonLazarsfeld81}.
 It should be interesting to see if tropical methods may be applicable to these properties of $W^r_d$ as well.
-Furthermore, there is a close analogy between Brill-Noether loci and degeneracy loci studied by Farkas, where the natural map from $\Sym^n(H^0(C, L))$ to $H^0(C, L^{\otimes n})$ drops rank, and the Strong Maximal Rank Conjecture predicts that these loci should have the naive expected dimension for a general curve \cite[Conjecture~5.4]{AproduFarkas08}.
+Furthermore, there is a close analogy between Brill-Noether loci and degeneracy loci studied by Farkas, where the natural map from $\Sym^n(H^0(C, L))$ to $H^0(C, L^{\otimes n})$ drops rank, and the Strong Maximal Rank Conjecture predicts that these loci should have the naive expected dimension for a general curve \cite[Conjecture~5.4]{AproduFarkas11}.
 Hyperplane sections of $K3$ surfaces are not sufficiently general for this conjecture, but it is tempting to hope that tropical methods may be useful instead. \end{rem}

 \begin{rem} When the genus $g$ is small, the moduli space of curves is unirational over $\QQ$.
 In these cases, rational points are dense in the moduli space and hence there exist Brill-Noether general curves defined over $\QQ$.
 For large $g$, the moduli space is of general type, and Lang's Conjectures predict that rational points should be sparse.
 In these cases, it is unclear whether there exists a Brill-Noether general curve defined over $\QQ$.
-The rational numbers carry many discrete valuations, one for each prime, so the criterion given by Corollary~\ref{cor:criterion} could potentially be used to produce such curves, perhaps even by explicit computational methods.
+The rational numbers carry many discrete valuations, one for each prime, so the criterion given by Corollary~\ref{cor:criterion} could potentially be used to produce such curves by explicit computational methods; see Section~6 of \cite{BPR11} for details on computational tests for faithful tropical representations of minimal skeletons.
 To the best of our knowledge, there are no known examples of Brill-Noether general curves defined over $\QQ$ when the moduli space is not unirational. \end{rem}